Park East Synagogue: Curricular

 The Park East Day School educates children from early childhood through eighth grade.

 Notable events

 In 2008, Pope Benedict XVI visited the synagogue in the midst of a visit to New York City.
 This was the third papal visit to a synagogue and the only such visit in the United States.
 In 2016, members of the synagogue heckled and jeered U.N.
 Director General Ban Ki-moon as he gave an address in honor of International Holocaust Remembrance Day.

+In November 2025, in the wake of a rowdy and chaotic protest at the entryway of Park East Synagogue, which included chants of “Death to the IDF” and “Globalize the intifada,” and an exhortation that "We need to make them scared!," New York State Assemblyman Micah Lasher said: "If you are standing outside a synagogue calling for ‘intifada revolution,’ you are not peacefully protesting.
+You are trying to intimidate and create fear among Jews, and that is never acceptable.

+On May 5, 2026, the synagogue hosted the Great Israeli Real Estate Event, an expo for land sales in Israel and occupied Palestine.
+The land sales included sales for homes in Jewish settlements in the West Bank, which are widely considered illegal under international law.
+Due to this, the event stirred up much controversy—including criticism of the event from Mayor Zohran Mamdani—and both protestors and counter-protestors rallied outside the synagogue during the event.